On the wave turbulence theory for a stochastic KdV type equation: Introduction

 In the next section, we are going to introduce the framework for our problem, the complete statement of the main theorem and remarks on the main result.

-{\bf Acknowledgments:} Preliminary results from this work were announced on Dec.
-10, 2020 at a Simons Wave Kinetic Collaboration Grant meeting.
-The authors would like to express their gratitude to Tristan Buckmaster, Thomas Chen, J. Robert Dorfman, Laszlo Erdos, Jani Lukkarinen, Yuri Lvov, Sergey Nazarenko, Alan Newell, Stefano Olla, Yves Pomeau, Linda Reichl, Lenya Ryzhik, Avy Soffer, Eitan Tadmor and Hong-Tzer Yau for the inspiring discussions on wave turbulence and kinetic theories.
+{\bf Acknowledgments:} The authors would like to express their gratitude to Tristan Buckmaster, Thomas Chen, J. Robert Dorfman, Laszlo Erdos, Jani Lukkarinen, Yuri Lvov, Sergey Nazarenko, Alan Newell, Stefano Olla, Yves Pomeau, Linda Reichl, Lenya Ryzhik, Avy Soffer, Eitan Tadmor and Hong-Tzer Yau for the inspiring discussions on wave turbulence and kinetic theories.
 They would also like to thank Erwan Faou for the improvement of Assumption (B), Alessio Figalli for the fruitful email exchanges on optimal transport theory and equation \eqref{FokkerPlanck}, Herbert Spohn for pointing out useful references, Zaher Hani and Yu Deng for the comparisons between theirs and our results.